-Deep down, Breakbot's music provokes the same kind of fantasy in all of us : an uncontrollable urge to bounce and snap our fingers in the street, wink at the old neighbour walking her pet, high five a Travolta's doppelganger, and turn a whole tube carriage into an improvised disco ball.
-Just what we need to light up a gloomy autumn afternoon.
+Deep down, Breakbot's music provokes the same kind of fantasy in all of us : an uncontrollable urge to bounce and snap our fingers in the street, wink at the old neighbor walking her pet, high five a Travolta's doppelganger, and turn a whole tube carriage into an improvised disco ball.
+Just what we need to light up a gloomy fall afternoon.

 Photography Philippe Jarrigeon